barneyb/johann/README.md

 # They're All Named Johann

-Johann is a comical attempt at building a programming platform from scratch for `arm64-apple-darwin` (aka Apple Silicon running macOS).
+Johann is a comical attempt at building a programming platform from scratch for `arm64-apple-darwin` (aka Apple Silicon, with macOS).
 You don't want to use it.
 You don't even want to look at the source.
 When a bored coder has a martini (or several...) and decides to single-handedly reinvent much of the past ~60 years of computer science from scratch, nothing good results.

 The only pre-existing software tools assumed are GCC's assembler and linker.
 No recognizer generator (e.g., `lex` and `yacc`), no v1 compiler in an existing language (e.g., C or Rust), no compiler backend (e.g., LLVM or GCC) for codegen, and no system libraries.
 Plus, I suppose, macOS itself along with its command shell and text editor.